Timarchus: Legacy

 Timarchus was one of the last Hellenistic kings in Iran but little is known of his reign, except the short - and stereotypical - notion by Appian that Timarchus was a tyrant.
 Appian's brief mention is treated with skepticism by most scholars.
 On his coins, Timarchus introduced the epithet "Great King" (Basileus Megas) which was the traditional Achaemenid title and may reflect an effort to gather support from the natives in a time when the Seleucid empire lost ground in Iran.
 He was inspired by the Bactrian king Eucratides the Great, who had taken the same assuming title a few years earlier.

-Timarchus was survived and avenged by his brother Heracleides, who eventually became champion of Alexander Balas, a boy that he claimed was a natural son of Antiochus IV.
+Timarchus was survived and avenged by his brother Heracleides, who eventually became champion of Alexander Balas, a boy who he claimed was a natural son of Antiochus IV.
 Heracleides convinced the Roman Senate to support the young pretender against Demetrius, who was defeated and killed in 150 BC.
 The family of Timarchus thus got its revenge for him.
 The continued in-fighting between rival Seleucid claimants for power is referred to as the Seleucid Dynastic Wars.
 These civil wars fatally weakened the empire and saw it shrink and crumble over the next decades.